microsoft/DefinitelyTyped-tools/packages/dts-critic/README.md

 *and* npm is used to obtain the path to the source, the `homepage` property of npm must be one of the entries in the `Project` field of the DT header.
+4. If the d.ts has a DT header and npm is used *and* the header specifies that the d.ts is for a non-npm package, the name of the d.ts must not conflict with an existing npm package.

 # Planned work